Serial Peripheral Interface Bus (SPI)

 Timing Diagram for Clock Polarity and Phase

-The following diagram shows the four possible states for these parameters and the corresponding mode in SPI.
+The following diagram shows these parameters' four possible states and the SPI mode.

 SPI Modes